jmansuet/GoodEatin-/README.md

 This is a collaboration with Brennan Windsor (writing) and Michelle Xu (art)

 These files are for PC and will not work for Mac (I'm sorry).
 I'll add a folder for Mac files eventually.
+Please download all the files in this repository to play the game.